Modular-Earth-LLC/job-finding-assistant/README.md

 ## Introduction

-The Job Finding Assistant is a four-stage workflow that treats your job search like a project: set clear goals, define your personal brand, position yourself in the market, and finally generate outreach content that wins interviews.
-Everything you need to run those stages lives in this repository.
+The Job Finding Assistant is a comprehensive workflow that treats your job search like a project: gather requirements, develop your personal brand, position yourself in the market, and generate outreach content that wins interviews.
+Everything you need to run these stages lives in this repository.
 Follow the steps below to personalize the toolkit and start producing high-quality messages, cover letters, and website copy in minutes.

 ## Prerequisites